DevDave09/super_projects/README.md

-# super_projects
+# Hello,
-There're my projects
+Here're my projects.
 I'm David and I'm a beginner in C# programming.

-Here're my projects.
+Please be informed that here're some branches in this repository.

 The goal is to create a program for international communication for every device on the highest quality.
 All the programs must be the best.
 Solution is a joint venture.